 Emma and I chose two different liqueurs; salted caramel and vanilla spice.
 Both were incredible mixed with single cream and were on another level compared to Baileys.
 The vanilla spice can only really be drunk at Christmas with its cinnamon flavour.
 Salted caramel though needs to become every weekend’s treat.
 We spoke to a few others on the tour and they were already adding the liqueurs to their coffee.

-If you’re heading up or down the East Coast, make a detour to Bundaberg purely to visit the distillery.
+If you’re heading up or down the East Coast of Australia, you really should make a detour to Bundaberg purely to visit the distillery.
 There might not be much else in the city but this makes it worth it.